-Regional NRM has expertise in biodiversity management, restoration, monitoring, and reporting as well as skills and expertise in implementing sustainable land management practices.
-The Regional NRM Wildlife for Wine case study is one example of a local industry, Regional NRM knowledge sharing partnership that could be implemented in other regions.
+Regional NRM organisations have expertise in biodiversity management, restoration, monitoring, and reporting as well as skills and expertise in implementing sustainable land management practices.
+The Wildlife for Wine case study is one example of a knowledge-sharing partnership between local industry and a regional NRM organisation that could be implemented in other regions.
 Another approach is working directly with companies or industries to identify and protect high risk areas or species.
 An example is Boosting the Bunyip Bird Yield.